bvkrauth/bvkrauth.github.io/_publications/dynamic2.md

 ---
-title: "A cynamic model of job networking and persistent inequality"
+title: "A dynamic model of job networking and persistent inequality"
 collection: publications
 permalink: /publication/dynamic2
 excerpt: "Although it rarely appears in economic models, job networking is a common feature of